 Entrepreneurs Gather in Cambridge for Innovation Economy Workbar Speaker Series

 The Boston innovation scene is growing and evolving each day, and entrepreneurs in all industries are adjusting to succeed in a competitive economy.
-This topic inspired a recent panel held at Workbar Cambridge on Feb.
-22, where local investors and founders discussed the future of innovation and shared actionable advice for young entrepreneurs.
+This topic inspired a recent panel held at Workbar Cambridge, a coworking and shared office space in Cambridge.
+On Feb.
+22, local investors and founders discussed the future of innovation and shared actionable advice for young entrepreneurs.

 Rich Conversation and a Full House